callysto/hackathon-site/chapters/chapter2.md

 **Hint**: Press the `Run Code` button.

-*Challenge*: Try modifying the code to the Ontario by filtering the `Location` as "Ontario".
+*Challenge*: Try modifying the code to the Ontario by filtering the `Location` as "ON".
 Who wins?

 </exercise>